deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 fell over again—there was no strength left in it at all.
 "Ee, ya fookin'- Aaargh!"

-"As your medic—" Baseball began.
+"As your medic—" BASEBALL began.

-Powell grabbed the front of Baseball's shirt…"I'm finishing.
+Powell grabbed the front of BASEBALL's shirt…"I'm finishing.
 This fookin' run." he snarled, pausing for emphasis, "If I have to fookin' HOP."